Doboj: Education

-Fiscal Academy and Academy of Arts.
-Doboj also seats the Mechanical and Electrical Engineering Technical School, as well as several specialized High Schools.
+a Fiscal Academy and the Academy of Arts.
+Doboj also seats the Mechanical and Electrical Engineering Technical School, as well as several specialized high schools.

-Doboj also hosts the public Faculty of Transport and Traffic Engineering, a branch of University of East Sarajevo with several departments: Road & Urban Transport; Rail Transport; Postal Transport; Telecommunication and Logistics.
-Since 2015/2016. academic year, they opened new departments: Air Transport; Roads; Informatics in Transport and Motor vehicles.
+Doboj also hosts the public Faculty of Transport and Traffic Engineering, a branch of the University of East Sarajevo with several departments: Road & Urban Transport; Rail Transport; Postal Transport; Telecommunication and Logistics.
+Since the 2015/2016 academic year, it has opened new departments: Air Transport; Roads; IT Transport and Motor Vehicles.

 Sport

 The local football club, Sloga Doboj, plays in the First League of the Republika Srpska.
-The town's favourite sports activity, however, is handball.
-It is being played by the local club Sloga Doboj.
+The town's favourite sport, however, is handball.
+The local handball club is Sloga Doboj.
 Sloga Doboj ranks among the country's top teams and consistently qualifies for international competitions.
 Very importantly, Doboj traditionally hosts "The Annual Doboj International Champions' Handball Tournament" every year during the last days of August.
-The year 2023 will see its 55th tournament and once again, the very best European handball teams will fight for the title of the Tournament's Winner.
+Its 55th tournament was in 2023 and once again.
 The prestige of this EHF-listed tournament was consistently strong enough to attract the most important names in the European team handball over the past five decades such as: Barcelona, Grasshopper, Gummersbach, Ademar León, CSKA, Steaua, Dinamo București, Atlético Madrid, Red Star, Metaloplastika, Partizan, Pelister, Nordhorn, Pick Szeged, Veszprém, Göppingen, Montpellier, d'Ivry and Chekhovski Medvedi.

 Symbol

-The four squares represent the four mountains which mark the outer borders of Doboj valley in which the City of Doboj lies in: Ozren, Trebava, Vučjak, and Krnjin.
+The four squares represent the four mountains which mark the outer borders of the Doboj valley in which the City of Doboj lies in: Ozren, Trebava, Vučjak, and Krnjin.
 The fleur-de-lis represent the medieval origins of the city in the royal fortress Gradina built by the kings from the medieval Bosnian dynasty of Kotromanić.